 To compare the nine forms of environmental heterogeneity and the major axis of heterogeneity between the two regions, we employed common language effect sizes (CLES) using the R package “canprot” (ref).
 The CLES describes the proportion of pairwise comparisons between two categories’ values where one category’s values exceed the other’s.
 Additionally, we tested for differences in regions’ heterogeneity values using two-sided Mann-Whitney U-tests (ref) in R. We performed the CLES-calculations and U-tests at the four spatial scales considered.
-The enabled us to assess scale-dependence in heterogeneity and to ascertain the spatial scale (if any) at which environmental heterogeneity is most pronounced.
+This enabled us to assess scale-dependence in heterogeneity and to ascertain the spatial scale (if any) at which environmental heterogeneity is most pronounced.

 2.3: Environmental heterogeneity as an explanation of species richness